aniketrajnish/Unity-Collider-Optimizer/README.md

 |**Triangles Count**| *9132 tris* | *2416 tris* |

-The tool uses the [Computational Geometry Unity Library](https://github.com/Habrador/Computational-geometry) by Erik Nordeus 🐐 to perfrom the Quadric Error Metric simplification on the shared mesh of the mesh collider.
+The tool uses the [Computational Geometry Unity Library](https://github.com/Habrador/Computational-geometry) by Erik Nordeus 🐐 to perfrom the Quadric Error Metrics simplification on the shared mesh of the mesh collider.

 #### Performance Comparision